Game-Theoretic Multiagent Reinforcement Learning: Stochastic Games

-In contrast to Shapley's model-based value-iteration method, \cite{littman1994markov} proposed a model-free Q-learning method -- Minimax-Q -- that extends the classic Q-learning algorithm defined in Eq. (\ref{eq:ma_q_learning}) to solve zero-sum SGs.
-Specifically, in Minimax-Q, Eq. (\ref{eq:ma_solve_sg}) can be equivalently written as
+In contrast to Shapley's model-based value-iteration method, \cite{littman1994markov} proposed a model-free Q-learning method -- \emph{Minimax-Q} -- that extends the classic Q-learning algorithm defined in Eq. (\ref{eq:ma_q_learning}) to solve zero-sum SGs.
+Specifically, in \emph{Minimax-Q}, Eq. (\ref{eq:ma_solve_sg}) can be equivalently written as

-The Q-learning update rule of Minimax-Q is exactly the same as that in Eq. (\ref{eq:ma_q_learning}).
-Minimax-Q can be considered an approximation algorithm for computing the fixed point $Q^*$ of the Bellman operator of Eq. (\ref{eq:operator_nash}) through stochastic sampling.
-Importantly, it assumes no knowledge about the environment. \cite{szepesvari1999unified} showed that under similar assumptions to those for Q-learning \citep{watkins1992q}, the Bellman operator of Minimax-Q is a contraction mapping operator, and the stochastic updates made by Minimax-Q eventually lead to a unique fixed point that corresponds to the NE value.
-In addition to the tabular-form Q-function in Minimax-Q, various Q-function approximators have been developed.
-For example, \cite{lagoudakis2003learning} studied the factorised linear architectures for Q-function representation. \cite{yang2019theoretical} adopted deep neural networks and derived a rigorous finite-sample error bound. \cite{zhang2018finite} also derived a finite-sample bound for linear function approximators in the competitive M-MDPs.
+The Q-learning update rule of \emph{Minimax-Q} is exactly the same as that in Eq. (\ref{eq:ma_q_learning}). \emph{Minimax-Q} can be considered an approximation algorithm for computing the fixed point $Q^*$ of the Bellman operator of Eq. (\ref{eq:operator_nash}) through stochastic sampling.
+Importantly, it assumes no knowledge about the environment. \cite{szepesvari1999unified} showed that under similar assumptions to those for Q-learning \cite{watkins1992q}, the Bellman operator of \emph{Minimax-Q} is a contraction mapping operator, and the stochastic updates made by \emph{Minimax-Q} eventually lead to a unique fixed point that corresponds to the NE value.
+In a nutshell, \emph{Minimax-Q} is an algorithm provably convergent to NE for two-player zero-sum SGs \cite{szepesvari1999unified}.